nerethos/docker-stash/README.md

 There is a "lite" image that's based on Alpine linux based for a smaller, more secure container.
 It has no hardware acceleration support, but retains the dependency installer script.

-For live transcoding using HW acceleration ensure that it's enabled in the System>Transcoding settings **IT IS NO LONGER NECESSARY TO ADD ANY ARGS FOR LIVE TRANSCODING**.
-For general transcoding (generating previews etc.) you need to include the relevant ffmpeg args for your GPU.
-See the below example args for an Nvidia GPU.

 # Tags

 | Tag | Description |